ukushu/MacOS_AccessibilityPermission/README.md

-# MacOS Accessibility request test repository
+# MacOS Accessibility request repository

 This repository shows how to add your app to System Settings -> Privacy and Security -> Accessibility list